This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 The question we should be asking ourselves, in my view, is whether we believe that the policies we are pursuing at this conference hold the promise of bringing about a significant reduction in drug use in our communities.
 I think the answer is yes, but only if we develop and implement a systematic, community-based strategy, informed by good data and solid research, that holds all of us accountable for the shared goal of reducing drug use and enhancing safety -- the theme of this conference.

 At yesterday's panel, there was a fascinating discussion about the difficulty of integrating a treatment perspective into the criminal justice system.
-Ron Agelone asked penetrating questions about the justification for providing treatment to an offender while the victim has not been made whole through restitution or counseling for emotional distress.
+Ron Agelone asked penetrating questions about the justification for providing treatment to a person convicted of a crime while the victim has not been made whole through restitution or counseling for emotional distress.
 Mark Kleiman asked how we could justify drug abuse treatment when alcohol abuse remains unaddressed.
-Steve Belenko pointed out that offenders come into our criminal justice system with lots of problems -- illiteracy or mental illness -- or pose public health risks because they are infected with TB or HIV.
+Steve Belenko pointed out that those who come into our criminal justice system with lots of problems -- illiteracy or mental illness -- or pose public health risks because they are infected with TB or HIV.
 How can we justify drug treatment when these needs are unmet?

 These are compelling questions, and cannot lightly be brushed aside.
 I for one believe that the criminal justice system should be viewed as a propitious opportunity to intervene to reduce many of these harmful behaviors, particularly the public health risks, and that we need to adjust the overall relationship between the public health, mental health, and educational professions to bring these disciplines into closer working relationships with the agencies of the criminal justice system.
 And I believe that many of these services can be supported without significant additional costs because existing health and education systems can be brought into closer collaboration with the criminal justice system.
 A story from personal experience: when we established the Midtown Community Court in Manhattan, we offered space in the courthouse to all of these agencies who collocated there without additional funding because the criminal justice population was one they were established to service.